neilghosh/neilghosh.github.io/_draft/2022-08-28-India-Community-Summit-2022.md.md

 The day ended with musical performance of Toungue Drum (which everyone in the audience got as a gift as well) by [Karthik Mani](https://www.instagram.com/karthikmani_drums/?hl=en) and cultural programs by the Ladakh Art and Culture Group.

 Day 3 continued with some of the breakout sessions for GDEs and remaining of the community sessions.
 It also had fun team building activities.
-Post lunch we again set out for local sight seeing including the Shanti Stupa and Ladakh Palace
+Post lunch we again set out for local sight seeing including the Shanti Stupa and Ladakh Palace which was very close to Ladakh market as well.
+End of the day 3 involved show by Magician/Mentalist Suhani Shah and the "gala dinner".

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTgzNDM3ODIsLTM5MTY5MzQ3OCwxNj
+eyJoaXN0b3J5IjpbLTYyOTg3NjcwMywtMzkxNjkzNDc4LDE2Mz
-M4ODAzNTUxXX0=
+g4MDM1NTFdfQ==
 -->